pfheatwole/thesis/meta/outline.rst

   [[Old phrasing: "Statistical filtering problems involving values that evolve over time can be modeled with the *recursive filtering equation*."]]

-* The recursive filtering equation is composed from a set of priors, a transition function (a dynamics model), and a likelihood function (an observation model).
+* The recursive filtering equation is composed from a set of priors (probabilities before seeing any data), a transition function (a dynamics model), and a likelihood function (an observation model).

 * The transition function is how we "introduce more information" into the problem (via the aerodynamics).